This webpage provides information on accessing lateral flow tests and COVID-19 medicines in England, Wales, Northern Ireland and Scotland.

 - Sotrovimab (antibody, intravenous drip), if Paxlovid is unsuitable.

-These medicines aim to stop COVID-19 becoming severe and to prevent hospitalisation or serious illness in those most at risk.
+These medicines aim to stop COVID-19 from becoming severe and to prevent hospitalisation or serious illness in those most at risk.
 They have been found to be safe and effective at reducing the risk of hospitalisation and death in people with weakened immune systems.
 Which treatment you have (if any) will be based on a personal assessment with a qualified healthcare professional about the different benefits and risks.

 Paxlovid (nirmatrelvir and ritonavir)